Jeunese/jeunese.github.io/docs/style-guide.md

 |white box testing (see also **black box testing**)	|glass box testing; clear box testing|
 |white hat hacker (see also **black hat hacker**)| Use a specific job title, such as, “Cyber Defense Analyst”.

-### Avoid subjective terms
+### Be objective

 The aim is to be neutral but human.
-You can be conversational and human (for example, by using [contractions](https://jeunese.github.io/#/style-guide?id=contractions) and second person pronouns), whilst also being objective.
+You can be conversational and human (for example, by using [contractions](https://jeunese.github.io/#/style-guide?id=contractions) and second-person pronouns), whilst also being objective.

-Avoid over-promising.
-Say what something does, not how great it is.

-Say what something does, not how great it is.
-Value judgements such as "amazing", "easily", or "state of the art", common in marketing and sales language aren't appropriate for UX or technical writing because they:
+To avoid over-promising and subjectivity, focus only on saying what something does, not how great it is.
+Value judgements such as "amazing", "easily", or "state of the art", common in marketing and sales language, aren't appropriate for UX or technical writing because they:

 - Create a subjective rather than neutral or objective tone.
 - Are reliant on individual differences in perception that can be disagreed with.